thenativeweb/eventsourcingdb-client-dotnet/README.md

 #### Configuring the Client Manually

-In case you need to set up the client yourself, use the following functions to get details on the container:
+In case you need to set up the client yourself, use the following methods to get details on the container:

 - `GetHost()` returns the host name
 - `GetMappedPort()` returns the port